imsweb/staging-client-java/README.md

 ## Supported staging algorithms

-The library artifact does not contain algorithms.
-There are separate artifacts which bundle each algorithm.

 ### Toronto Pedatric Staging 0.3

 Toronto Stage was developed based on a consensus meeting by the Union for Internal Cancer Control (UICC) in 2014.
 Since this time, multiple countries have